Search

 Hedayah is a world leader in supporting rehabilitation and reintegration efforts.
 We have already trained around 100 educators, screening practitioners working in detention centers and community-based rehabilitation centers, psychologists and social workers.

-In the past decade, political turmoil in Tunisia has opened the door for violent extremist groups to target young people through various incitement and indoctrination methods.
+In the past decade, political turmoil in Tunisia has opened the door for extremist and violent extremist groups to target young people through various incitement and indoctrination methods.
 There are many push and pull factors that drive the radicalization of young people, including a lack of employment, limited support and public services.
 The COVID-19 pandemic is exasperating the situation, with youth unemployment soaring to around 40%.
-Violent extremist groups are also exploiting fake news and disinformation in their propaganda campaigns.
+Extremist and violent extremist groups are also exploiting fake news and disinformation in their propaganda campaigns.

 Hedayah has already trained around 100 practitioners, including educators, screening practitioners working in detention centers and community-based rehabilitation centers, psychologists and social workers.
 We are supporting practitioners working on both prevention, rehabilitation and reintegration efforts.
 This includes:

-• Safe spaces for dialogue: We are addressing the need for a more tolerant dialogue between young people and government authorities.
-This provides an opportunity to address grievances more constructively, which increases resilience against violent extremist recruiters.
+We are addressing the need for a more tolerant dialogue between young people and government authorities.
+This provides an opportunity to address grievances more constructively, which increases resilience against extremist and violent extremist recruiters.

-• Social and emotional learning: We focus on developing a sense of belonging and identity in a context where violent extremist recruiters exploit the lack of a sense of identity for their propaganda.
+We focus on developing a sense of belonging and identity in a context where extremist and violent extremist recruiters exploit the lack of a sense of identity for their propaganda.

 SPOTLIGHT